 Luggage Weight Restrictions:

-Any airfare except flights mentioned as included; transfer from hotel to airport at the end of the expedition; passport and visa expenses; government arrival and departure taxes; any meals ashore except those mentioned as included; kayaking and camping; alcoholic and non-alcoholic beverages, except for ones mentioned as included; baggage, cancellation and medical travel insurance; excess baggage charges; laundry, bar, beverage, and other personal charges; phone and internet charges; voluntary gratuity at the end of the voyage for shipboard staff and crew (2017 only); fuel surcharge may apply.
+Airfare except the flights mentioned as included; additional overnight accommodation; transfer from the hotel to the airport at the end of the expedition; passport and visa expenses; government arrival and departure taxes not mentioned; meals ashore unless specified; alcoholic and non-alcoholic beverages, except for those included; baggage, cancellation, interruption and medical travel insurance (strongly recommended); excess baggage fees; mandatory waterproof pants for Zodiac landing and cruising excursions or any other gear not mentioned; laundry, bar, massage services or other personal charges, unless specified; phone and Internet charges; gratuities; additional overnight accommodation; arrival and departure transfers, except where explicitly stated; Adventure Options not listed in Included Activities; fuel surcharge may apply.

 *Emergency Evacuation Insurance: